evgeniinedved/Calculator/README.md

-Android Simple Calculator with some math.operations:
+Android Calculator with some math.operations:

 1)Addition